LucasDiogo96/S.O.L.I.D/README.md

 [**D**ependency Inversion Principle.](#dip)

-Witch one of these principles has a big importance and together it will make the architecture of our code as the acronym says , a solid architecture, something that isn't unstable.
+Each one of these principles has a big importance and together it will make the architecture of our code as the acronym says , a solid architecture, something that isn't unstable.

 So, below we will aproach each one of these principles briefly to turn the undestanding less complex.